 However, it wasn’t quite dinner time yet.
 Like any little kid, I asked Wendy to ask her mother for a snack.
 Her mother only spoke French though, and I don’t think many French kids eat snacks before dinner.
 But what did I know?
 I remember her mother's perplexed expression not knowing what to do with me.
 So she reached in her empty cabinets until she found some cookies.
 I'm sure her mother was preparing a freshly cooked dinner.
-Convenient snacks and snacks in general is simply a "no-go for a traditional French diet, I assume.
-Unfortunately, like a mean little girl, I decided to unfriend her.
-We never said goodbye and my parents told me she moved to Sweden.
-I did feel a painful remorse for what I did even as a kid.
+Convenient snacks are simply a "no-go for a traditional French diet, I assume.
+Unfortunately, I was a mean little girl and decided to unfriend her.
+I don't remember the reason, probably something stupid.
+I think she wanted to play jump rope with another girl and I couldn't accept that.
+We never said goodbye and my parents told me that she moved to Sweden.
+I still feel this little remorse for what I did to her.
 I never really forgot her.

-From then on, I tended to befriend the exchange students in my school, like the immigrants or the kids from different states.
-From the Russian/Ukraine girls like Anya and Maria, a Polish girl named Katja, to the Pakistani girl who sadly moved away in 6th grade and a girl named Mackenzie from Idaho, they all left impressions on me as a child.
+Henceforth, I tended to befriend any of the exchange students in my school, like the immigrants or the kids from different states.
+From the Russian/Ukraine girls like Anya and Maria, a Polish girl named Katja, to the Pakistani girl who sadly moved away in 6th grade and couldn't dance hiphop with me at the school talent show.
+And this girl named Mackenzie from Idaho.
+They all left impressions on me as a child.
+Even the foreigners who were not so nice to me like Igor from Russia who ripped up my papers and threw Doritos inside my desk.
+He acted out due to the fact that America was probably the most confusing place to him and he had trouble speaking English.
+But we were only 9.
+I forgave him anyway haha.
 I still, to this day, have this inclination towards “different” or “unfamiliar” things and people.

 Life changing experience - Greece

-When I was 9, I wished to go to Paris for my 10th birthday because I wanted to see Monet’s gardens.
+My childhood dream was to visit Paris.
+I wanted to see Monet’s gardens.
 But my Dad had better plans instead.
 He took my mom, my brother and I to Greece to meet my deceased Greek grandfather's family.
-From then on, nothing would ever be the same.
+From my 10-year old self perspective, nothing would ever be the same.
 I was hooked.
 I had this burning desire to travel to Greece again and other parts of the world.

 Fast forward 15 years later, I moved to Amsterdam.